 Most pasta makers come equipped with standard shapes like spaghetti, linguine, fettuccine, or lasagna.
 However, many offer the option of purchasing additional attachments for a variety of pasta shapes and sizes.
 If you want to venture out into the world of ravioli, capellini, reginette, lasagnette, and more, you may need the additional attachments or discs to widen your pasta horizons.

 Since many parts of a pasta maker are removable, they aren’t as tricky to clean as they seem.
 However, they aren’t dishwasher-safe and should be washed by hand only.
 Take apart any removable parts and clean them individually with a damp cloth.
 You can use very small amounts of soap but be sure no soap residue remains.
 Wipe down the base of the pasta machine with a damp cloth and pat dry.
 Though it’s tempting, you should never run a cloth through a pasta machine.
 It will likely get jammed.

 Do you let fresh pasta dry before cooking?

 Yes, after making fresh pasta, toss the pasta with flour to prevent sticking, place it on a lightly floured surface, and let it sit for at least 30 minutes before cooking.
 It can sit out for up to two hours on the counter uncovered or overnight in the refrigerator.

 Fresh pasta can last up to 24 hours in the refrigerator when homemade.
 If store-bought, fresh pasta can last two to three days in the refrigerator.

 Can you use a pasta maker for other things?

-A pasta maker isn’t the most versatile appliance, but you can use it to make other foods aside from pasta.
+A pasta maker isn’t the most versatile appliance, but you can still use it to make other foods aside from pasta.
 Use it to roll out pastry dough, fondants, and candy clays.
 It can also be used to make crackers, dumpling wrappers, and thin pastries.

 Why Trust Simply Recipes?